AI Wave Function Simulator - Physics Interference Visualization Explore wave interference physics!

 }

-conditional Frequency Slider Update if (frequencySlider) { frequency = parseFloat(frequencySlider.value()); ... }
+conditional Read Slider Value if (frequencySlider) { frequency = parseFloat(frequencySlider.value()); ... }

-Updates the displayed frequency text to show the current value with 2 decimal places
+Updates the text label next to the slider to show the frequency formatted to 2 decimal places.

-Draws the two source circles and their labels on top of the interference pattern
+Draws the two circular source markers (A and B) on top of the wave pattern.

 createFieldGraphics()